uwe-app/website/site/docs/getting-started/conventions.md

 ## Partials

 Partials are templates or snippets that you can include anywhere in your pages; they should be placed in the `partials` folder.

+## Script

+If the file `assets/scripts/main.js` exists it is applied to all pages automatically, see [customize]({{ link "/docs/getting-started/customize/" }}) for more information on using scripts.

+## Style

+If the file `assets/styles/main.css` exists it is applied to all pages automatically, see [customize]({{ link "/docs/getting-started/customize/" }}) for more information on applying style sheets.

 {{> next-page menu="getting-started-idx"}}